Alex Gibb: International career

 At age 34, Gibb began his international career playing through a 14-match tour with Australia playing in central midfield and right-half positions.
 He made his international debut for Australia in June 1922 in Australia's first recognised international match, against New Zealand.
-Gibb played six matches for Australia between 1922 and 1923, playing as captain in all of those matches where he had played in Australia's first international win.
+Gibb played six Test matches for Australia between 1922 and 1923, playing as captain in all of those matches where he had played in Australia's first international win.

 Managerial career

 After the end of his club career, Gibb managed many Australian state teams and became a selector of Australia in 1936.

 Outside football

 Gibb was a secretary for the Booval Bowling Club.